aubstacle/portfolio/README.md

 2) I couldn't get my name to be white font in the top left corner

-3) I couldn't for the life of me get to call on the body in my CSS and place the repeating background image in there, so I left it in the HTML where it worked.
+3) I couldn't for the life of me get to call on the body in my CSS and place the repeating background image in there, so I left it in the HTML where it (kindof) worked.

 I ran my code thru a code validator and only got a few errors pertaining to what I mentioned.